-I also decided to scrape out any old grout in between the tub and the tile and clean it with my Versa and Scrubbing Detail Brush before re-caulking the entire tub.
+I also decided to scrape out any old grout in between the tub with a grout saw and the tile and clean it with my Versa and Scrubbing Detail Brush before re-caulking the entire tub.
 You can find my full tutorial for how to do that on my website!

 3. Change The Fixtures

 Another easy upgrade that can be made in a rental space are changing smaller fixtures.
 I decided to swap out the sink fixture in our bathroom to match the vanity, and it was so worth it.
 Swapping out the sink faucet is super simple and you don’t have to hire a plumber.

 The shower is a little trickier.
 I was able to only replace the shower head because we don’t have our own access to shut off the water to our unit.
 But, even changing out the shower head made such a huge difference!
 I just unscrewed the old one, replaced the plumbers tape underneath, and screwed in the new one.

 4. Add Storage